gitfabi/sinatra-withAnsible/README.md

 To run this code, it needs to:
 1 - Prepare Host environment outlined in "Requirements for running" section 2 - Log in as either normal user or root - for this solution username 'localuser' has been created and used all along with sudo capability
-3 - Retrieve Vagrant file:
+3 - Retrieve Git repository file:
+  shell $ cd ~
   shell $ git clone git@github.com:gitfabi/sinatra-withAnsible.git
-4 - Setting environment variables
+4 - Add localuser's private key to the ssh agent, if it's not already added.
+    * If the user has not its RSA key generated, please run 'ssh-keygen' and press Enter to accept default values
-  * Add localuser's private key to the ssh agent, if it's not already added = Inspect the output of 'ssh-add -L' to see if added = Please note that it's required to execute 'vagrant up', taking place in step 5, in the same shell you are running below shell $ eval `ssh-agent` shell $ ssh-add ~/.ssh/id_rsa
+    * Inspect the output of 'ssh-add -L' to see if added
+    * Please note that it's required to execute 'vagrant up', taking place in step 5, in the same shell you are running below shell $ eval `ssh-agent` shell $ ssh-add ~/.ssh/id_rsa